Jornsd/Modelfreeobjectgrasping/README.md

 # Modelfreeobjectgrasping
-UiA bachelor group 29 - Model free object grasping using a robot and Ros
+UiA bachelor group 29 - Model free object grasping using a ViperX-300 and Ros